Hospital Finds Virus Case Outside Quarantine: Officials

-SAMUT PRAKAN — Medical officials say a Thai man tested positive for the coronavirus at a hospital in Bangkok on Wednesday.
+SAMUT PRAKAN — Medical officials say a Thai woman tested positive for the coronavirus at a hospital in Bangkok on Wednesday.

 The alarm was raised by someone who posted on Facebook that a positive case was found at Ramathibodi.

-Note: Update: Although preliminary reports identified the person who tested positive for the virus as a man, officials later clarified that the person is a woman.